PHP-DI/PHP-DI/doc/container.md

 }
 ```

-You are encouraged to type-hint against this interface instead instead of the implementation (`DI\Container`) whenever possible.
+You are encouraged to type-hint against this interface instead of the implementation (`DI\Container`) whenever possible.
 Doing so means your code is decoupled from PHP-DI and you can switch to another container anytime.

 ## set()